Dichography: Two-frame Ultrafast Imaging from a Single Diffraction Pattern: Methods

-In fact, the spatial extension of a single pixel in the reconstruction corresponds to the \emph{half-period} resolution \cite{colombo2023imaging}.
+The spatial extension of a single pixel in the reconstruction corresponds to the \emph{half-period} resolution \cite{colombo2023imaging}.
 In the \emph{small-angle} approximation \cite{kirian2020imaging}, the spatial extension of a single reconstruction pixel $\Delta$ can be calculated as: